East of Scotland Cricket Association

 The East of Scotland Cricket Association (ESCA) manages amateur cricket in the east of Scotland.

-From Peebles in the South to Freuchie in the North, Largo and Dunbar in the East and Westquarter in the West, the ESCA covers a wide range of clubs forming eight divisions of amateur cricket.
+From Hawick & Wilton in the South to Dunnikier in the North, Kelso and Dunbar in the East and Westquarter & Redding in the West, the ESCA covers a wide range of clubs forming ten divisions of amateur cricket.

 ESCA comes under the overall National Governing body umbrella of Cricket Scotland.